Ruuudy1/cse15l-lab-reports/Lab-Report5.md

 ![image](https://github.com/Ruuudy1/cse15l-lab-reports/assets/130013367/019a208e-437c-40bc-b9d8-644774d8c72f)

 Also, you might want to edit your .sh file to put the actual output as well as the expected output onto a variable to make it simpler to make more tests in the future.
-This is also be causing an error:
+This is also be causing an error since now the return statement should be 0.0 (a double) rather than 0 (int):

 ![image](https://github.com/Ruuudy1/cse15l-lab-reports/assets/130013367/76458eba-f6f6-4f9e-b732-c2e813654a9b)